schoennenbeck/VMH-ImaginaryQuadraticNumberFields/README.md

 ## Additional comments
 1. Why the hell can I not use Latex in the ReadMe?
 2. License: No clue.
 If you use these algorithms for your research please cite the corresponding papers.
 If you use these algorithms for commercial purposes please let me know, I will be mightily impressed that you found a real world use-case...
+3. In case you were wondering: VMH stands for Voronoi, Minimal Classes, and Homology.